openservicebrokerapi/servicebroker/spec.md

 ## Unbinding

-Note: Service brokers that do not provide any bindable services or plans do not need to implement this endpoint.
+Note: Service Brokers that do not provide any bindable services or plans do not need to implement this endpoint.

 When a Service Broker receives an unbind request from the marketplace, it MUST delete any resources associated with the binding.
-In the case where credentials were generated, this might result in requests to the service instance failing to authenticate.
+In the case where credentials were generated, this might result in requests to the Service Instance failing to authenticate.

 ### Request